Colm1711/curdine/README.md

 6. I want to view reviews so that I know what others thought of previous orders.
 7. I want to be able to cancel my order.
 8. I want to be able to modify my order.
+9. I want to view About me page so that I know more about the company
+10. I want to see confirmation page of my order so that I know how much it will cost and they have my correct details.

 -   ### Registered User